Riemannian Metric Learning via Optimal Transport: Related Work

 \section{Related Work}

 \textbf{Measure interpolation.} An emerging literature considers the problem of smooth interpolation between probability measures.
-Given a finite collection of probability measures $P_i$ sampled at times $t_i$ ($i=1,...,n$), we seek to construct a \emph{curve} of probability measures $\rho_t$ such that $\rho_{t_i} = P_i$ for all $i$.
-This problem generalizes the classical problem of interpolating a set of points $x_i \in \mathbb{R}^D$.
 Using the theory of optimal transport, we may construct a \emph{displacement interpolation} \citep{mccann97} between successive measures $(P_i, P_{i+1})$, yielding a sequence of geodesics between pairs $(P_i, P_{i+1})$ in the space of probability measures equipped with the 2-Wasserstein distance $W_2$ \citep{villaniOT}.
 This generalizes piecewise-linear interpolation to probability measures. \citet{schiebinger2019} use this method to infer the developmental trajectories of cells based on static measurements of their gene expression profiles.
+Recent works such as \citep{debortoli21} and \citep{vargas21} provide numerical schemes for computing \emph{Schr{\"o}dinger bridges}; these are an entropically-regularized analog to the displacement interpolation between measures.

-As we seek smooth interpolants, it is natural to ask whether there is a meaningful analogy to cubic splines for interpolating probability measures. \citet{chen2018otspline, benamou2018otspline} leverage the variational characterization of cubic splines as minimizers of mean-square acceleration over the set of interpolating curves and develop an appropriate generalization in the space of probability measures. \citet{chewi2021} extend these works by providing computationally efficient algorithms for computing measure-valued splines.
+\citet{chen2018otspline, benamou2018otspline} leverage the variational characterization of cubic splines as minimizers of mean-square acceleration over the set of interpolating curves and develop a generalization in the space of probability measures. \citet{chewi2021} extend these works by providing computationally efficient algorithms for computing measure-valued splines.

 \citet{hug2015} modify the usual displacement interpolation between probability measures by introducing anisotropy to the domain on which the measures are defined.
 This change corresponds to imposing preferred directions for the local displacement of probability mass.
-Whereas \citeauthor{hug2015} hard-code the domain's anisotropy, our method allows us to \emph{learn} this anisotropy from snapshots of a probability measure evolving in time.
-The authors also demonstrate that physical priors such as incompressibility and rigidity can be introduced at the cost of non-convexity. \citet{zhang2022wassersplines} apply similar techniques to unstructured animation problems.
+Whereas \citeauthor{hug2015} hard-code the domain's anisotropy, our method allows us to \emph{learn} this anisotropy from snapshots of a probability measure evolving in time. \citet{zhang2022wassersplines} apply similar techniques to unstructured animation problems.

 \citet{ding2020mfg} propose a non-convex inverse problem for recovering the ground metric and interaction kernel in a class of mean-field games and supply a primal-dual algorithm for solving a grid discretization of the problem.
 Whereas their Eulerian approach inputs a grid discretization of observed densities and velocity fields, our approach is Lagrangian, operating directly on temporal observations of particle positions.